-“Vision will become the lens through which your baby will perceive and learn about the various properties of the world”
+Your baby’s sight will become the lens through which they will perceive and learn about the various properties of the world.

+A particular visual skill first begins when synapses initially form in its underlying circuit.
+Afterward, it is subject to modification by experience only if synapses have undergone the refinement phase.
 However, given that different parts of the visual system undergo refinement at different times, this period of sensitivity to visual input differs among individuals.
-Vision is highly malleable until age two, following a decline until ages 8 and 9.
+Vision is highly malleable until age two, following a decline until reaching ages 8 and 9.

-Early childhood visual experience does in fact have a long-lasting impact on perception and visual circuitry wired in the brain.
-Might this subtle difference influence whether this baby becomes an artist or a soccer player?
+Early childhood visual experience does have a long-lasting impact on perception and visual circuits wired in the brain.
+Might this subtle difference in a baby’s sight influence whether they’ll become an artist or a soccer player?
 It might!